Cross-validation Approaches for Multi-study Predictions: Multi-study Stacking Approaches

-In this section, we focus on leave-one-study-out $\cvcs$ where $K$ iterations are performed.
-At each iteration a different $D_k^{(s)}$ is held out.
-We introduce this CV scheme when $\mathcal D$ is study-specific: \begin{enumerate} \item Generate the library of SPFs $\hat{\mathcal Y}$ using every set in $\mathcal D$.
-Note that this library remains identical across $K$ iterations. \item At iteration $k = 1,\ldots, K$, evaluate the utility of $w$ using $D_k^{(s)}$ as validation set, with SPFs trained on $D_k^{(s)}$ excluded:
+In this section, we introduce $\cvcs$ by focusing on the special case of leave-one-study-out $\cvcs$ and when $\mathcal D$ is partitioned by study.
+The estimator of $U_g(w)$ is constructed as follows. \begin{enumerate} \item Generate the library of SPFs $\hat{\mathcal Y}$ using every set in $\mathcal D$ (i.e. every study in this case).
+This library remains identical across the $K$ iterations. \item At iterations $k = 1,\ldots, K$, evaluate the utility of $w$ using $\tdk$ as validation set, excluding SPFs trained on $\tdk$:

-\item Combine the $\csU_k$ estimates across $K$ iterations to obtain the utility estimate $\csU (w;\nu)$ for the selection of $w$ in $\cvcs$: